 Around the third trimester, the uterus is the shape of a watermelon and will extend from the rib cage to the pubic area.

 Size after pregnancy

 After pregnancy, the uterus will go back to its original shape inside the pelvis and this process is called involution and takes around 6 weeks to complete.

-3. Measuring Uterus
+3. Measuring the Uterus

 The examiner tries to feel for the fundus with the sides of the palm.
 As a rough guide, at 12-14 weeks the fundus should be felt just above the pubic bone.
-At 20-22 weeks it will be felt at the naval.
-And at about 34-36 weeks it should reach the upper part of abdomen or the epigastric region.
+At 20–22 weeks it will be felt at the naval.
+And at about 34-36 weeks, it should reach the upper part of the abdomen or the epigastric region.
 If the uterus is not at the desired height at that specific week, it means that it is either small for the age baby, or the volume of amniotic fluid is low.

 4. Changes Inside the Uterus During Pregnancy

-The growing size of the uterus is because of the foetus as well as increase in the actual tissue content and blood vessels in the uterus.
+The growing size of the uterus is because of the foetus as well as an increase in the actual tissue content and blood vessels in the uterus.
 Accordingly, the uterus dimensions will change as follows:

 – Weight: 20-fold increase in the weight of the uterus (50 → 1000 grams)